+Administrations are invited to have their AMS(R)S traffic requirements endorsed by ICAO at an appropriate meeting, where these requirements are checked by ICAO for consistency with the global aviation communications requirements.

 Using the ITU-R method (to be developed by ITU-R SG 4) these aviation traffic requirements are then translated by the AMS(R)S operator / notifying administration into spectrum requirements.

 There are regular frequency coordination meetings: access is only for notifying administrations having satellite systems in the relevant parts of the L-band

 Administrations (or their representative operator) that are part of the multilateral coordination meeting inform the Bureau about the spectrum accommodated with reference to the spectrum requirements.
-This information is limited to the AMS(R)S part only.
+This information is limited to the AMS(R)S part only and will be published by the BR.
 All disagreement should be announced during the ORM.

 If the frequency coordination meeting does not reach agreement with respect to assignments for an AMS(R)S system, the notifying AMS(R)S administrations have the right to announce to the Bureau within [1month] that their spectrum requirements are not met (a dissatisfaction statement).